-To promote the physical, emotional and spiritual health of families through our healthcare and other supportive services.
+To promote the physical, emotional, and spiritual health of underserved residents in West Michigan, by providing quality healthcare and essential support services.

 Patient Center Medical Home – PCMH